 - Ellen Haas, The Art of Mentoring and Coyote Teaching audiotape with Jon Young, 1995 (cited in Coyote’s Guide to Connecting with Nature)

-The Nature School at the Brosepark is the result of the efforts of a group of parents and nature mentoring enthusiasts.
+The Nature School at the Brosepark grew out of an initiative of people to whom compassionate, connecting relationships are important and who want to enable children to forge sustainable paths in and with nature.
 We want to create an in-town nature-linked living and learning environment where children can learn and grow in all respects within a safe environment following the example of nature, in community, and to a large extent in self-determination.
+We accomplished part of this already with our launch at the beginning of the school year in September 2017, and we continue to build on it.

 The school building is located in Pankow, close to the Berlin city limits, at Dietzgenstraße 49, 13156 Berlin, across from the Brosepark.
 The children in our school learn and play not only in school but also as much as possible outside in nature.